helenmurugan/scrambled-tech/README.md

 ![lighthouse](/documentation/lighthouse.jpg)

 ### Fixed Bugs
+No major bugs were found during the development.
+However there are a couple of minor issues detailed below

+After deployment, I sometimes see a glitch

+The warning stated that a later version of gspread would include a syntax update.
+This affected one line of code, and is not an issue for the version currently in use.
+I used filterwarnings('ignore') within a function to filter out the warning, whilst allowing any other unexpected warnings to show.
 ### Unfixed Bugs
 There are no unfixed bugs.

-### Further Testing
-The deployed application was tested by five users.
-The main feedback was that I need to prevent Ctrl+C from interupting the program so that it can be used to copy the Scrambled Tech, providing an easy way to cheat!

 ## Technologies Used
 ### Languages
 * Python
-* The Code Institute template provided HTML used in the deployed project.
+* The Code Institute template provided the HTML used in the deployed project.
 * CSS was used to create an attractive background and center the terminal within the browser window.

 ### Python Modules
-* gspread - used as the API for interacting with the Google Sheets.
+* gspread - used as the API for interacting with Google Sheets.
 * oauth - used to generate the credentials for the API.
 * os - provides operating system-dependent functionality.
-In this case it is used to clear the terminal.
+Used to clear the terminal.
 * random - used to shuffle lists into a random order.
 * time - used to create a timer.
-* threading - this is used to simultaneously run a timer whilst the game is being played.
+* threading - used to simultaneously run a timer whilst the game is being played.
-* warnings - this is used to filter a warning.
-The warning stated that a later version of gspread would include a syntax update.
-This affected one line of code, and is not an issue for the version currently in use.
-I used filterwarnings('ignore') within a function to filter out the warning, whilst allowing any other unexpected warnings to show.
+* warnings - used to filter a warning.

 ### Technologies and Programs
+* [GitHub](github.com/) - cloud-based system used to host the site.
+* [Gitpod](https://gitpod.io/) -  version control and integrated development environment(IDE) used during development
+* [Heroku](https://id.heroku.com/) - used to deploy the application
+* [CI Python Linter](https://pep8ci.herokuapp.com/) - used to validate the Python code
+* [Lucid Chart](https://lucidchart.com)- used to create the flowchart

 ## Deployment
 * Ensure all input methods included “\n” at the end of the string eg. Input(“Enter your name:\n”).
 This ensures that the text will de displayed when deployed to the Heroku terminal.
 * Create a list of dependencies in the requirements.txt file by using the following command in the terminal ‘pip3 freeze > requirements.txt’.